azsry/phasmophobia_mechanics/README.md

   - A Ghost Appeared EMF (Level 3) reading will be created where they spawn
   - All entries to the house will be locked
   - If a crucifix is within 3m of the ghost (or 5m for banshees), the hunt will be cancelled, and the ghost will return to its favourite room.
-  - If the ghost is a shade and there is more than 1 player in the room, hunting phase will be cancelled, and the ghost will return to their favourite room.
+  - If the ghost is a shade and there is more than 1 player in the room, hunting phase will not initiate, and the ghost will return to their favourite room.

 - During hunting phases, the following occurs:
   - The ghost will start flickering the fusebox and all flashlights to indicate the successful start of a hunting phase (i.e. phase was not cancelled by anything listed above)
   - Phantoms are visible every 1-2 seconds, 0.3-1 seconds for all other ghost types.
+  - If all players leave the ghost's line of sight, and the ghost is not a Banshee, it will start wandering around the house.

 - The ghost will return to its favourite room when the player they are targeting is dead.